Will I be able to work from home?

-Flexible working is here to stay and is a core part of the firm’s overall strategy and our people strategy.
+Working from home is here to stay.
+Hybrid working is a core part of our overall strategy and our people strategy.
 There are some roles that require you to be in the office If this is the case for the role you are applying for, we will be clear about it during the application process.

 In addition, we support part-time working and appreciate that our people have commitments that mean they might need flexibility around the hours they work.